PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 She then moved into a hotel offering free shelter in Nassau with her husband and 14-year-old son.
 But she says they were kicked out when staff found her son talking to guests.

 She had nowhere to go.
-So Laguerre invited her to come stay at the home she shares with her parents.
+So Laguerre invited her to come stay at the home she shares with her parents and her brother.

 Cheryl Diaz Meyer for NPR